rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/rancher-security/rancher-v2.6-hardening-guides/rke1-self-assessment-guide-with-cis-v1.6-benchmark.md

 **Result:** warn

 **Remediation:**
-Review the use of capabilites in applications runnning on your cluster.
-Where a namespace contains applicaions which do not require any Linux capabities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.
+Review the use of capabilities in applications running on your cluster.
+Where a namespace contains applications which do not require any Linux capabities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.

 ## 5.3 Network Policies and CNI